mingiss/tex4ht-vtex/README.md

 back initial `MathML` tags prior to the last printable character.
 In case when that character already is inside of a previous tagged structure, the not well-formed output file is produced.
+It could happen especially due to empty bases of sub/superscripts.

 There are two enhancements to the superscript base recognition algorithm implemented:

 - Command line switch `-q` for limiting of back-sending to `DVI` group borders.
   The information in `DVI` file is logically grouped, according to scope groups in `TeX` code.
   Limiting to these groups could help for superscript bases not to jump far enough, causing `XML` tags not to get mixed up.
-  The feature could help in cases, when not well-formed `XML` document is produced due to empty bases of sub/superscripts.

-- Additional tracing switch `-hq` could be used for debugging purposes of this feature.
+- Additional tracing switch `-hq` could be used for debugging purposes of the latter feature.

-- Command line option `-p` switches on the limiting back-sending of bases through `XML` tag literals.
+- Command line option `-p` switches on the prohibition back-sending of bases over `XML` tag literals.
   Only the plain text prior to the superscript index could be jumped over.
   This limitation is stronger than behaviour of the switch `-q`, could be used in case the latter still produces not well-formed documents.
+  Both switches `-p` and `-q` could be used for even more stronger restriction.

 ### Math letters conversion to their Latin equivalents